Why hire a professional painting contractor? After all, painting doesn’t look that hard.

-If you just want to try a fun color in your baby’s nursery or your tiny powder bath, we won’t talk you out of it!
-A typical painting contractor in Austin or central Texas will charge around $600 and up for a “day rate” for one of their painters, so you can decide whether you’d rather take a long weekend and do it yourself instead.
+If you just want to try a fun accent wall in your baby’s nursery or paint your tiny powder bath, we won’t talk you out of it!
+A typical painting contractor charges upward of several hundred dollars a day, so you can decide whether you’d rather take a long weekend and do it yourself instead.
 But by Sunday night, when you’re scrubbing paint drips off the floor (how did they get under your drop cloth?), using a teeny brush to straighten your paint lines and begging your partner to rub the knots out of your aching back, you may be kicking yourself for not calling a pro in the first place!

 The bottom line?

-A professional painting contractor like Paper Moon Painting can give you a beautiful result for far less stress.
+A professional painting contractor can give you a beautiful result for far less stress.

 Life is short, and the one commodity we’re all running out of, every day, is time.
 How you spend it matters.
-If you’ve got plenty of time to spare, you are naturally “crafty”, you’re fit enough to work high on a ladder or down on your knees, you don’t mind doing research for the best paints or tools, your project is small and “self-contained”, and you have a very patient partner, then tackle that “weekend project” and see how it goes!
+If you’ve got plenty of time to spare, you are naturally crafty, you’re fit enough to work high on a ladder or down on your knees, you don’t mind doing research for the best paints or tools, your project is small, and you have a very patient partner, then tackle that weekend project and see how it goes!
 Otherwise, read on . . .

-Here are six benefits of hiring a professional painting contractor in Austin, TX:
+Here are six benefits of hiring a professional painting contractor for your project:

-1. We have the professional knowledge and skill to get your project right
+1. They have the professional knowledge and skill to get your project right.

-Side note: All this is especially true for cabinet painting.
-Please, please don’t paint your kitchen cabinets yourselves!!
-Cabinets are too important (and expensive) a feature in your home to risk dried-on brushstrokes or roller marks, paint that chips off from bad priming, rough spots or sloppy workmanship.
-(And unless you’re a pro painter, it’ll be much longer than a weekend project!)
-Here’s a video showing our painting process on our Cabinet Services page, if you want to see more.
+Note: all this is especially true for cabinet painting, which should never be a DIY project.
+Please, please don’t paint your kitchen cabinets yourselves!
+Cabinets are too important (and expensive) to risk dried-on brushstrokes or roller marks, paint that chips off from bad priming, rough spots or sloppy workmanship.
+(And unless you’re a pro painter, it’ll be much longer than a weekend project.)
+Take a look at how the pros do it, complete with video.

-2. We know which paints or primers to use, and we already have the tools and sundries
+2. They know which paints and primers to use, and have the right tools and sundries

-Not all paints are created equal, and a good professional painting contractor is going to know what will be the best paint for your needs.
+Not all paints are created equal, and a good professional painting contractor is going to know which is the best paint for your needs.
 Tip: it’s not always the most expensive paint!
-Almost all the big paint manufacturers like Benjamin Moore or Sherwin Williams make paints for all price points (the old “good, better, best” thing).
-Sometimes the higher-priced paint is called for, but not always!

 And then there are the tools and “sundries” (painter’s tape, plastic, drop cloths, etc.).
-Professional painting contractors spend the day in the world of painting.
-They’ll know about the best tools to use, which painter’s tape will protect well but lift cleanly, which gadgets are worth the money and which are just gimmicky.
+Painting contractors spend the day in the world of painting.
+They’ll know about the best tools to use, which painter’s tape will protect well but lift cleanly without causing damage, which gadgets are worth the money and which are just gimmicky.
 Don’t want to research all this yourself, much less spend the day shopping for it?
-Our painters drive fully-stocked vans, so they have everything they need for each project they do.
+Pro painters drive fully-stocked vans, so they have everything they need for each project they do.

 3. A painting contractor will take the time to do proper preparation

-Before your home interior is painted, there are many steps that must be taken to prepare the place beforehand.
-Good “prep” serves two functions: it ensures a quality result, and it protects the area from damage.
-This means that the edges of your woodwork (doors, baseboards, window sills) are taped off cleanly, rough spots are sanded down, those crayons on the wall are properly spot-primed, dings or holes are filled in nicely.
+Before your home interior is painted, there is lots to do to prep the space beforehand.
+Good prep serves two functions: it ensures a quality result, and it protects the area from damage.
+This means that the edges of your woodwork (doors, baseboards, window sills) are taped off cleanly, rough spots are sanded down, those crayons on the wall are properly spot-primed, any dings or holes are filled in nicely.
 And of course your floors, drapes, light fixtures and furniture are properly protected.
 It can take longer to prep a space than to paint it!
 This is time well spent.

 The same goes for exteriors, which need extra prep, such as power-washing the house first, and remediating any rotted wood or peeling paint.
 And kitchen cabinets need a whole different level of TLC, including cleaning off cooking residue and scuffing the wood properly before priming!

-Most DIY-ers skimp on prep, because it feels more like a chore and doesn’t give the fun “feels” of seeing the paint color change on your wall.
+Most DIY-ers skimp on prep, because it feels more like a chore and doesn’t give the fun payoff of seeing the paint color change on your wall.
 (Just look at all the sales of “paint and primer in one” out there!)
-But prep is important, and sometimes what you don’t know or skipped out on can come back to bite you.
+But prep is important, and sometimes what you don’t know or skimped on can come back to bite you.
 A professional painting contractor takes care of all of this for you.

-4. Safety is important, and a professional painting contractor knows this
+4. Safety is important, and a pro painter knows this

 5. Paint color and sheen advice